ForestAdmin/documentation/how-tos/maintain/upgrade-notes-sql-mongodb/upgrade-to-v7.md

 {% endtabs %}

 {% hint style="info" %}
-In case of a regression introduced in Production after the upgrade, a rollback to your previous liana is the fastest way to restore your admin panel.
+In case of a regression introduced in Production after the upgrade, a rollback to your previous agent is the fastest way to restore your admin panel.
 {% endhint %}

 ## Breaking changes

-### Liana initialization&#x20;
+### Agent initialization&#x20;

 In the file `middlewares/forestadmin.js`, the parameters of `Liana.init` have been updated.
 A few parameters have been deprecated and will either be ignored or throw an error.&#x20;